Octanitrocuban/Earthquake-location/README.md

   - plot_diff_cost_evol: function to plot the change in variation of the rmse through the epochs.

 **example.py**: this script contain exemples on how to use the functions from gradient_descent.py and graph.py.

+### Plots:
+Here are examples and statistics of descente_gradient function: